AI Lead Qualification

 Inbound email triage

 A Gmail or Outlook layer that reads incoming emails, scores them for qualification signals, and drafts a qualification reply for the team to approve.
-Average response time drops from 38 hours to under 30 minutes.
+Response time collapses from days to minutes.
 The reply continues the qualification conversation rather than just acknowledging receipt.

 05